urosengineer/spring-boot-backend-portfolio/README.md

 - STOMP/WebSocket
 - MariaDB/MySQL
 - Maven (build tool)
-  > *Gradle and Docker support is available in the full, private repository.*
+  > *Docker support is available in the full, private repository.*
+  > *The full codebase can be adapted for Gradle builds upon request.*

 ---